Where to see New Year’s Eve fireworks in L.A.

 Marina del Rey rings in the new year in style, starting with a free family-friendly glow party.
 The waterfront city has fireworks at both 9pm and midnight.
 While the fireworks are set off from Burton Chace Park, all of the restaurants with harbor views should have visibility of the fireworks.
 Some of the restaurants host ticket dinners for a pricey cost, so we suggest finding a spot along the water and enjoying the fireworks for free.

 Go on rides during the day and stick around for a fireworks display at night at Universal Studios Hollywood’s New Year’s Eve celebration.
-You’ll find three party areas (Latin favorites near Jurassic Park – The Ride, EDM at Simpsons Plaza and radio hits in Universal Plaza) with desserts, beer, wine and champagne available for purchase at each.
+You’ll find multiple party areas around the park with desserts, beer, wine and champagne available for purchase at each.

-Ring in 2018 aboard the Queen Mary.
-The 21-and-over party has something for everyone on New Year’s Eve—whether you want a more mellow evening with food, drink and live musical performances (think: dueling pianos, Sir Mix-A-Lot, a Selena tribute band) or to dance the night away in a club-like atmosphere.
+Ring in 2019 aboard the Queen Mary.
+The 21-and-over party has something for everyone on New Year’s Eve—whether you want a more mellow evening with food, drink and live musical performances or to dance the night away in a club-like atmosphere.

 You can also find a dinner reservation at one of the waterfront restaurants at the Pike, or embark on a Long Beach Fireworks New Year’s Eve Cruise, chartered by Catalina King Yacht on a 400-person boat.

 Knott’s Berry Farm goes all out during the holiday season, turning the theme park into the annual Knott's Merry Farm with holiday decorations, music and snow.
 For New Year’s Eve, they take it a step further with extended hours (10am on Dec 31 to 1am on Jan 1), a countdown to midnight and fireworks.
-Look out for live music throughout the evening, as well as en evening buffet at Spur’s Restaurant.
+Look out for live music throughout the evening, as well as en evening buffet.

-Sure, you can see fireworks at Disneyland every night, but on New Year’s Eve they throw a Fantasy in the Sky fireworks show over Sleeping Beauty's castle at midnight.
-If you have somewhere else to be at midnight, they also have a firework display at 9pm.
+Sure, you can see fireworks at Disneyland every night, but on New Year’s Eve they throw a fireworks show over Sleeping Beauty’s castle at midnight.
+If you have somewhere else to be at midnight, they also have a fireworks display at 9pm.
+If you only want to go as far as the parking garage, you’ll find a startlingly close view from the top floor.